aryounce/terraform-aws-bootstrap/README.md

 These Terraform and CloudFormation templates solve the chicken-and-egg problem with the Terraform S3 backend by setting up all of the resources needed in the "administrative AWS account" so that Terraform may be used safely in a [multi-account, multi-user setup](https://developer.hashicorp.com/terraform/language/settings/backends/s3#multi-account-aws-architecture).
 This includes:

-- An S3 bucket for Terraform state.
+- A S3 bucket for Terraform state.
 - A DynamoDB table for managing the state lock.
 - A pre-built IAM policy that can be used for enabling access to the S3 backend.
 - SSM Parameter Store values to make the S3 bucket name and DynamoDB table name accessible to other automation.